Ghost in the Shell (manga): Related media

 A number of artbooks detailing the concept art and world of Ghost in the Shell have been released.
 A box set titled was released on July 8, 1997.
 The box set contains a collection of posters illustrated by Masamune Shirow, a booklet and a puzzle.
 A guidebook titled was published by Kodansha and released on January 16, 1998.
 An art book titled was released by Kodansha on July 24, 2000.
 The book contains several different artwork and paper cut out figures of the Fuchikoma.

 The Ghost in the Shell video game was developed by Exact and released for the PlayStation on July 17, 1997, in Japan by Sony Computer Entertainment.
 It is a third-person shooter featuring an original storyline where the character plays a rookie member of Section 9.

 A VR Noh stage play adaptation was presented in Tokyo's Setagaya Public Theatre on August 22 and 23, 2020, and has since also been performed in Fukuoka and Sapporo.

+Pandora in the Crimson Shell: Ghost Urn, a manga series based on a concept by Shirow, with his editorial contributions in every tankōbon volume, and written and illustrated by Kōshi Rikudō, was published from 2012 to 2024.
+The series was conceived as an effort to officially merge the already connected universes of Appleseed and Ghost in the Shell, with the long-stalled Glitch Witch envisioned as the second half of that story.